shaloo/docs.arcana/docs/howto/onboard-users/wallet-connectors/wagmi/wagmi-pnp-ui.md

 ---
-alias: integrate-wagmi-app
+alias: onboard-wagmi-app-pnp-ui
-title: 'Integrate Wagmi App'
+title: 'Wagmi App: Plug-and-Play Auth'
-description: 'Integrate Web3 Wagmi apps with the Arcana Auth SDK using the instructions listed here.'
+description: 'Onboard Users via Plug-and-Play Auth in Web3 Wagmi apps integrated with the Arcana Auth and Arcana Auth Wagmi SDKs using the instructions listed here.'
 arcana:
-  root_rel_path: ../..
+  root_rel_path: ../../../..
 ---

-# Integrate Wagmi App
+# Wagmi App: Plug-and-Play Auth

-With Wagmi, Web3 developers can allow app users to easily switch between multiple wallets within a single application.
+With [Wagmi](https://wagmi.sh), Web3 developers can allow app users to easily switch between multiple wallets within a single application.
 The [[concept-authsdk| {{config.extra.arcana.sdk_name}}]] offers a custom Wagmi connector that enables the {{config.extra.arcana.wallet_name}} in Web3 apps using Wagmi.

-In this guide, you will learn how to integrate the {{config.extra.arcana.sdk_name}} with Web3 apps that use [Wagmi](https://wagmi.sh) wallet connectors.
+In this guide, you will learn how to onboard users in Web3 apps that use Wagmi wallet connectors.
+It shows how the developers can integrate apps with the {{config.extra.arcana.product_name}} SDKs and then use the built-in plug-and-play login UI out of the box to onboard users easily.

 ## Prerequisites